 Unless you generate your own power, you can’t guarantee that the electricity flowing into your home is produced in a clean, renewable way.
-The national grid takes in and distributes all the electricity that feeds it: the “brown” (produced in power stations run on fossil and nuclear fuels) along with the “green”.
+The national grid takes in and distributes all the electricity that feeds it: the “brown” (from power stations run on fossil and nuclear fuels) along with the “green”.
 So when you buy green electricity, what’s going on?

-We need more renewable sources to be created.
-If you can’t buy from a local green energy source you can trust, buy your green electricity from companies that Which? approves as genuine green suppliers, look at how they are investing in our future, and always be suspicious of low-cost green tariffs.
+We need more renewable sources to be built.
+If you can’t buy from a local green energy source you can trust, please buy your green electricity from companies that Which? approves as genuine green suppliers, look at how they are investing in our future, and always be suspicious of low-cost green tariffs.
 This great video from Ecotricity explains more.